HelikarLab/ode-app/docs/kinetic-laws.md

 - Michaelis-Menten Kinetics
 - Hill Kinetics

-Other than this you can define your own Custom Rate
+Other than this you can define your own Custom Rate in the application.

 ## _Law of Mass Action_